ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Installation-MacOS.rst

 3 Install ``webots_ros2``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can then either install ``webots_ros2`` from the official released package, or install it from the last up-to-date sources committed on `Github <https://github.com/cyberbotics/webots_ros2>`_.
+You can either install ``webots_ros2`` from the official released package, or install it from the latest up-to-date sources from `Github <https://github.com/cyberbotics/webots_ros2>`_.

 .. tabs::